bangsplat/Text-Entropy/readme.md

-+Text Entropy
+#Text Entropy

-++ Perl scripts to analyze entropy of text files and randomly generate text with matching entropy.
+##Perl scripts to analyze entropy of text files and randomly generate text with matching entropy.